5000 Acceptable Use of Bellevue College Computers

-- The primary responsibility for maintenance and administration of this policy rests with the vice president of information resources.
-IR is responsible for drafting any updates and changes to the policies and procedures, with input from the technology advisory committee.
-After appropriate campus review and final approval by the college president, IR will announce the new or revised policy to the campus providing a brief description of the policy and its implications for employees and other affected individuals or groups.
+- The primary responsibility for maintenance and administration of this policy rests with the vice president of information technology services.
+ITS is responsible for drafting any updates and changes to the policies and procedures, with input from the technology advisory committee.
+After appropriate campus review and final approval by the college president, ITS will announce the new or revised policy to the campus providing a brief description of the policy and its implications for employees and other affected individuals or groups.

 - Technology Advisory Committee (TAC)

-- The technology advisory committee (TAC) is responsible for reviewing Bellevue College technology strategies and serving as a conduit for dialogue between IR and the campus regarding all technology policies and procedures.
-Membership of this group is representative of the campus, and supports the vice president of information resources by advocating for and presenting the campus technology needs.
+- The technology advisory committee (TAC) is responsible for reviewing Bellevue College technology strategies and serving as a conduit for dialogue between ITS and the campus regarding all technology policies and procedures.
+Membership of this group is representative of the campus, and supports the vice president of information technology services by advocating for and presenting the campus technology needs.